 Each Friday evening a different fun Maui town has a street party with live

-month it's in Wailuku, the second Friday in Lahaina, the third Friday in
+in Wailuku, the second Friday in Lahaina, the third Friday in Makawao, and the

-Makawao, and the fourth Friday of each month in Kihei.
-Details at
+fourth Friday of each month in Kihei.
+Info and photos at

 WHALE LECTURES AND FILMS